Family-friendly with estates and condos

 LAUSD serves Tarzana with schools including Tarzana Elementary and Reseda High School.
 School quality is good with accessible programs.
 Always verify school boundaries and enrollment with the district.

-Popular areas include Tarzana Estate District (larger older homes), Melvin Avenue Corridor (family-friendly), and Cresent Heights-Farralone (hillside views).
+Popular areas include Tarzana North (larger older homes), Tarzana South (family-friendly), and Tarzana Hills (hillside views).
 Each offers different price points and home styles.

 Whether you're relocating, upsizing, or comparing neighborhoods, Brian Cooper Real Estate Team can help you navigate the Tarzana market with confidence.